Michael Healy (artist): Stained glass career

 The years 1925 to 1927 were particularly productive for Healy: twelve stained glass windows, part involvement in an important commission for Singapore (for Eu Tong Sen), and a small though prestigious presentation panel bound for the distinguished architect Ragnar Östberg in Stockholm.
 Significantly, one-third of the windows that Healy executed in this period were overseas commissions, and this was largely brought about by a burgeoning awareness and appreciation of Irish stained glass abroad, particularly in the USA.
 Five windows from this period were designed for the chapel of the Convent of Mercy, Ballyhaunis, County Mayo, and after it closed they were acquired by the National Gallery of Ireland where they are displayed in a specially designed room dedicated to Irish stained glass.

 In spite of all the applause and congratulatory comment generated by An Túr Gloine's Silver Jubilee celebration, 1928 transpired to be a singularly disappointing year in terms of Healy's output.
 Two major commissions came to the studios, both of which were entrusted to Healy, and both of which did not proceed beyond the sketch design stage.
 Aside from completing his St Teresa window for the chapel at Newton Country Day School, Massachusetts, Healy is not recorded as having executed any stained glass windows this year.
 Between 1929 and 1930 he executed six windows, not including an heraldic work and several small panels.
 Two were destined for a chapel in Karori, New Zealand, and his most iconographically complex window, St Victor, was also executed during this period.

 Healy's stained glass output in 1932 comprised two windows, a set of nine emblems for plain-glazed windows, and a few panels.
-One noteworthy commission came from the writer C. S. Lewis for a window to commemorate his parents in the Church of Ireland, Dundela, Belfast, County Antrim.
+One noteworthy commission came from the writer C. S. Lewis and his brother Warren for a window to commemorate their parents in the Church of Ireland St Mark's Church, Dundela, Belfast.
 Also, in May of that year Healy was assigned to oversee the production of an enormous American commission which occupied the entire studio staff for over a year which came via the renowned Boston-based stained glass artist, Charles Connick, for the Church of St. Vincent Ferrer (Manhattan).
 Aside from the American window, Healy only completed one single-light in 1931, the sumptuous Our Lady Queen of Heaven for St Brendan's Cathedral, Loughrea which pushed the aciding technique to new frontiers.
 Dominating the first half of the 1930s was his largest work, the majestic four-light depicting St Augustine and St Monica (1934–35) for John's Lane Church, (the Augustinian Priory) on Thomas Street, Dublin.
 In 1934 he began his fifth and final work for his friend Fr Stephen Glendon, by then posted to the Dominican Priory, Galway.
 A third apse window for the Church of Ireland at Billy, County Antrim, (near Bushmills), and a fifth nave window for St Brendan's Cathedral, Loughrea were completed by Healy in 1935.